stylus/nib/Readme.md

 ## Testing

- You will need `node-canvas` installed:
+ You will first need to install the dependencies:

-    $ npm install canvas
+    $ npm install -d

  Run the automated test cases: